-Through our "Impact Our Cities" initiative, The Citizens Campaign aims to establish a sustainable civic infrastructure which has the capacity to generate new leaders and workable solutions for our cities’ needs.
-We intend to create a dynamic within this infrastructure where citizens can play a role that goes well beyond simply voting and holding officials accountable — one that empowers citizens to advance solutions that make government work better at all levels.
-Here is a look at the highlights of our achievements to date.
+Through our "Impact Our Cities" initiative, The Citizens Campaign aimed to establish a sustainable civic infrastructure which has the capacity to generate new leaders and workable solutions for our cities’ needs.
+We created a dynamic within this infrastructure where citizens could play a role that goes well beyond simply voting and holding officials accountable — one that empowers citizens to advance solutions that make government work better at all levels.
+The hard work and success of citizen leaders across the state inspired the creation of our Civic Trustee Program.
+Here is a look at the highlights of achievements to date.

 In partnership with Princeton Area Community Foundation, mentored citizen leaders to gain the adoption of the Trenton Ethics Board, and several others with appointments on this much-needed Board which will address issues of government accountability.